ymmiah/GlowMint/README.md

 - **Smart Caching & Edit Versioning**: Implemented a robust client-side caching system using IndexedDB.
 This acts as a version control for your edits, instantly loading previously generated results for different resolutions of the same prompt.
 - **"Advanced Thinking" Pre-fetching**: The app now intelligently pre-fetches other resolutions in the background after an edit is completed, making switching between versions feel instantaneous.
 - **UI Feedback**: The resolution selector now visually indicates (✨) which resolutions are cached and available instantly.

+#### ✨ Feature Update: Line Art
+- **New Power Tool**: Added a highly-advanced "Line Art" featured action, which uses a multi-stage prompt to convert photos into clean, professional-quality line drawings.
+- **Feature Replacement**: Removed the "16-Bit Art" feature due to inconsistent and unreliable results across various scenarios.
+The new "Line Art" tool provides a far superior and more dependable creative option.

 ### [1.4.1] - 2025-10-11